molily/molily.de/_posts/2017-11-25-robust-javascript.md

 The first oddity is that `typeof null` returns `object`, which does not make any sense.
 It’s a dangerous pitfall.

 The second oddity is the special detection of functions.
-A function is of the type Object, but `typeof function() {}` yields `'function'` instead of `'object'`.
+A function typically has the type Object, but `typeof` returns `'function'` instead of `'object'`.
 This exception turns out to be highly useful: `typeof` is the easiest way to detect a function.
-Unfortunately, there are no other expectations for common object types.
-For arrays, dates and regular expressions, `typeof` returns `'object'`.
+Unfortunately, there are no other exceptions for common object types.
+For arrays, dates and regular expressions, `typeof` still returns `'object'`.

 The third oddity is the distinction between ordinary, standard exotic and non-standard exotic objects.
 Let’s try to understand this distinction without going too much into detail.